vidmap/opensfm-tutorial/README.md

 `sudo docker pull awkbr549/opensfm`

-## Run OpenSfM on localhost(using the example dataset called berlin)
+## Run OpenSfM on localhost

-### First time using opensfm within the docker container
+## First time using opensfm within the docker container

-Run this command to enter your docker container
+Run this command to enter your docker container:

 `sudo docker run -it --expose 8000 -p 8000:8000 awkbr549/opensfm`